Nagano · Kamikochi · 2026

 Kamikochi has no train station and no road access for private vehicles.
 You get there by bus.

-Take the Matsumoto Electric Railway from Matsumoto Station to Shin-Shimashima Station (30 min, ¥710 — cash only at JR Matsumoto, no IC cards).
-At Shin-Shimashima, transfer to the Alpico bus to Kamikochi Bus Terminal (65 min, ¥3,100).
+Matsumoto Electric Railway from Matsumoto Station to Shin-Shimashima Station (30 min, ¥710 — cash only at JR Matsumoto, no IC cards).
+Transfer to the Alpico bus to Kamikochi Bus Terminal (65 min, ¥3,100).
 Buses run 7–17 times daily depending on the season.

 Nohi Bus from Takayama Station to Hirayu Onsen (60 min, ¥1,570), then shuttle bus to Kamikochi (25 min, ¥1,160).
 The Hirayu shuttle runs roughly every 30 minutes and doesn’t require a reservation.